George Leveson-Gower, 1st Duke of Sutherland

 George Granville Leveson-Gower, 1st Duke of Sutherland KG, PC (9 January 1758 – 19 July 1833), known as Viscount Trentham from 1758 to 1786, as Earl Gower from 1786 to 1803 and as the Marquess of Stafford from 1803 to 1833, was an English politician, diplomat, landowner and patron of the arts from the Leveson-Gower family.
 He was the wealthiest man in Britain during the latter part of his life.
 He remains a controversial figure for his role in the Highland Clearances.

 Background

-Sutherland was the eldest son of Granville Leveson-Gower, 1st Marquess of Stafford, by his second wife, Lady Louisa, daughter of Scroop Egerton, 1st Duke of Bridgwater.
-Granville Leveson-Gower, 1st Earl Granville, was his half-brother.
-He was educated at Westminster and at Christ Church, Oxford, where he graduated MA in 1777.
+Sutherland was the elder son of Granville Leveson-Gower, 2nd Earl Gower (1st Marquess of Stafford from 1786), by his second wife, the former Lady Louisa Egerton, daughter of Scroop Egerton, 1st Duke of Bridgewater.
+His mother died when he was 3, and his father remarried to Lady Susanna Stewart, daughter of Alexander Stewart, 6th Earl of Galloway.
+Lord Granville Leveson-Gower, later 1st Earl Granville, was his younger half-brother from this marriage.
+Styled Viscount Trentham as his father's heir, he was educated at Westminster and at Christ Church, Oxford, where he graduated MA in 1777.

 Earlier political career

-Sutherland sat as Member of Parliament for Newcastle-under-Lyme from 1779 to 1784 and for Staffordshire from 1787 to 1799.
-The latter year he was summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Gower.
+Trentham sat as Member of Parliament for Newcastle-under-Lyme from 1779 to 1784.
+Having become Earl Gower on his father's elevation to a marquessate in 1786, he then sat for Staffordshire from 1787 to 1799, being appointed a Privy Counsellor in 1790.
+In 1799, he was summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Gower (though he continued to be known by the higher courtesy title of Earl Gower).